abs-tudelft/vhdmmio/mdbook/src/fieldconfig.md

  - an integer above or equal to 0: specifies the byte address.
 The address LSBs that index bytes within the bus word are ignored per the AXI4L specification.

  - a hex/bin integer with don't cares: as before, but specified as a string representation of a hexadecimal or binary integer which may contain don't cares (`-`).
 The don't care bits mask out address bits in addition to the byte index LSBs.
+In hexadecimal integers, bit-granular don't-cares can be specified by inserting four-bit binary blocks enclosed in square braces in place of a hex digit.

  - `<address>/<size>`: as before, but the number of ignored LSBs is explicitly set.
 This is generally a more convenient notation to use when assigning large blocks of memory to a field.